kookmin-sw/capstone-2020-4/index.md

 ## 5. Abstract

 My Project's goal is to prevent people who watch youtube or video platform website from watching a nasty videos.
 So we have to filter about video and voice.
 Video filter is filtered from CRNN DeepLearning Model.
 The scene we are trying to filter is either sensational or violent.
 We also want to include scenes of alchol, arug, and cigarettes.
 And then voice filter  is filtered through two processes.
 First we have to convert voice to text by using STT(Speech To text) technology.
 Second, use fasttext to detect whether the translated text contains swear words.
 After filtering, If any one is detected, uploading is restricted.
 Also we tell you where it was detected.
+For our filtering criteria, we refer to the Youtube usage policy-Restriction level by age as follows.